Nik-Novak/Mind-Knight/README.md

 # How to use
 * Download this folder and place it wherever you like
 * Run the RUN.bat file in the main/root directory.
 A console window should show up with a welcoming message if done correctly
-* Now you have a choice, view the app on teh same PC or on a different device.
+* Now you have a choice, view the app on the same PC or on a different device.
   * Same: open a browser and visit localhost:8080
   * Different: Open a browser on any machine on your network and visit your local IP in the welcome message